 Pull recoil rope to start engine.
-After engine starts, move throttle control out of the choke position or move choke control of "OFF" position.
+After engine warms up, gradually push in the choke control.
 DO NOT run warm engine with the choke in the "ON" position.

 NOTE: Kawasaki engines generally need to be "choked" even when warm.

 4.3.3 Stopping Engine: Lock the drive levers in neutral, disengage PTO, position speed control lever in neutral, and engage the park brake.
 Move throttle control midway between the "slow" and "fast" positions.
 Allow the engine to run a minimum of 15 seconds.